zanderhavgaard/faas-benchmarker/readme.md

 ## Improving the faas-benchmarker Framework
 Most of the individual components can be run on their own, and most of the code is written to be as composable and atomic as possible.
-Thus most of the components ca be hacked on locally, and then pushed to the permanent infrastucture for production tests.
+Thus most of the components ca be hacked on locally, and then pushed to the permanent infrastructure for production tests.
 The `dev-experiment` tests all of the different features of the framework, and can be used to test that everything is still working as intended, when changes have been made.

 # Getting Started
-Starting the project requires accounts for Digial Ocean, AWS and Azure.
+Starting the project requires accounts for Digital Ocean, AWS and Azure.
 Credentials for these platforms must be stored in a environment file.
-Then an number of SSH keys must be generated for accessing the different infrastucture.
+Then an number of SSH keys must be generated for accessing the different infrastructure.

 ## Secrets
 All of the project secrets should be stored in directory called `secrets` which is ignored by git, and thus must be created when the project is deployed.

 ### Environment variables
 When working with the project the user must set the environment variable `fbrd` (faas-benchmarker root directory) as many of the components use this to find paths to other components.
-For example if using bash on ubuntu, and cloned into home directory, then
+For example if using bash on Ubuntu, and cloned into home directory, then
 ```bash
 echo 'export fbrd=/home/ubuntu/faas-benchmarker' >> /home/ubuntu/.bashrc && source /home/ubuntu/.bashrc
 ```